exdunn/exalt-ladder/README.md

 * Includes links to player profiles on the official website

 ## Implementation
-* Single page frontend built with React, Bootstrap, and CSS
+* Single page front end UI built with React, Bootstrap, and CSS
 * Backend Node server which sends RESTful API requests to the Path of Exile player API
 * Parses JSON API responses into JavaScript objects